|home||what's new||photo gallery||for sale||data explorer||picture search||order our book||photo submit|

 One other note is the date of the promotion.
 From this bulletin we don't see the promotion listed as both 1968 and 1969, but Sherwin Williams lists only 1968.
 We know that 3 of the 13 colors were part of the 1968 Color of the Month promotion which was run at least in Denver and the first 4 months of 1968.
 But this doesn't explain the use we've found for many of the other colors listed here in 1968.
 It is possible that due to the excessive use of special local colors in territorial special promotional Mustangs in 1967, that this carried over to the 1968 Color of the Month promotion which may have lasted more than the first 4 months of 68 and/or used more than the four paint colors traditionally identified.
 Although we believe that its not a coincidence that of the over 200 Ford special paint colors available in 1968 that most of the Color of the Month paints were also on this list of 13, and that the western US Rainbow of Colors promotion started in 1968.

 But what about purple?
-Some of the original newspaper ads for the Rainbow Sale indicated a color called Powerful Purple or Flower Orchid.
+We think WT9083 (ditzler code 50785) is the purple called Powerful Purple or Flower Orchid.
 There are several possibilities for this color.
 See the bottom of this page for more information.
 You can also visit our Purple Mustang page which has all the possibilities along with other purple Mustang information.

 The largest list of promotional color names was researched by Karen Rose who owns one of these special cars.
 Her list includes: Whipped Cream, Spanish Gold, Dandelion Yellow, Hot Pink, Caribbean Coral, Forest Green, Sierra Blue, and Moss Green.
 Our goal is not to assign color names to colors but to determine what all the colors looked like and find examples of each.
 From what we can gather, Ford assigned a 4 digit M paint code to production colors from the 1930s to the present.
 Special order fleet colors got 4 digit WT paint codes.
 All other colors, usually brought over from other manufacturers, got 5 or 6 digit MX paint codes.
 Lists of Ford paint codes, especially the Ford Special Paint Fleet books, have allowed us to track down all of the colors.